FAQ for Writing About Writing's Facebook Page but also Tumblr and any other social media sites.

 Like all the other pages and Tumblrs and Pinterests, right?

 Look, I do my best.
 I always hit "share" if the source page matches the author.
+There are pages and sites that people hate because they're problematic, and I'm trying to navigate a big, complicated world.
 However, some of the stuff I'm posting has been image grabbed and reposted thousands of times.
 Some of it has been taken credit for by five or six different sources.
 Some of it would take some serious detective work to track down.
 Doing more would change the time I take to find an image from a minute or two to as many as 15-20.
 And that's PER post.
 That would add hours a day to my schedule, and that would add a level of difficulty I'm just not able to do.
 I would abandon the effort altogether.

-Since there's one of me and 3/4 of a million of you, maybe if you see something you want credited, you could just let me know where it's from, and I'll edit the OP right away.
+Since there's one of me and nearly a million of you, maybe if you see something you want credited, you could just let me know where it's from, and I'll edit the OP right away.